 Whistleblower reports, whether anonymous or not, will be shared only with those who have a need to know so that HHMI can conduct an effective investigation and determine an appropriate course of action.
 Those with a need to know may include such third parties as HHMI’s external auditors, outside counsel, or law enforcement personnel to the extent necessary.
 Should disciplinary or legal action be taken against a person or persons as a result of a whistleblower report, such persons may also have the legal right to know the identity of the whistleblower.

-Whistleblowers are likewise expected to maintain the confidentiality of their report and any ongoing investigation and refrain from discussing these matters except as needed to assist HHMI with its investigation.
-Whistleblowers may also be asked to continue to maintain confidentiality after an investigation has been completed and any corrective action taken, depending on the circumstances.
+If you are a whistleblower, you are likewise expected to maintain the confidentiality of your report and any ongoing investigation and refrain from discussing these matters except as needed to assist HHMI with its investigation.
+You may also be asked to continue to maintain confidentiality after an investigation has been completed and any corrective action taken, depending on the circumstances.
+However, this policy is not intended to restrict you from conduct that you have a right to engage in under law.

 No Retaliation against Whistleblowers or Witnesses